 5. Muhammad’s Abominable Acts.

-Another moral atrocity on the part of Muhammad was his commanding of followers to kill critics of Islam.
-In one case a defenceless old man by the name of Abu Afak penned a poem about Muhammad who was dividing people and causing them to kill one another.
-Muhammad caught wind of this and, according to Ibn Ishaq, wants him dead, “Who will deal with this rascal for me?”
-Whereupon Salim b.
-Umayr, brother of B. Amr b.
-Auf, one of the “weepers”, went forth and killed him.”
+Another moral atrocity on Muhammad’s behalf was in his commanding of his followers to kill critics of Islam.
+In one case, a defenseless old man by the name of Abu Afak penned a poem about Muhammad because he believed that Muhammad was dividing people and causing them to kill one another.
+Muhammad learned of this and, as we learn from Ibn Ishaq, wanted Afak dead,

 7. Muhammad’s Double Standard.

 “Anas bin Malik said, ‘The Prophet used to visit all his wives in a round, during the day and night and they were eleven in number.’
 I asked Anas, ‘Had the Prophet the strength for it?’
 Anas replied, ‘We used to say that the Prophet was given the strength of thirty (men).’
 And Sa’id said on the authority of Qatada that Anas had told him about nine wives only (not eleven).”

 Putting this Together.

 The problems here are significant.
-When we examine Muhammad I see someone who was power hungry, incredibly ruthless and violent, and exceptionally intolerant of his enemies as well as his opponents of whom presented no threat.
-We see a man that was susceptible to the influences of magic, someone who attempted to commit suicide by hurling himself off of a cliff, had sexual relations with many women (wives), had sex with a nine year old girl, and who consented to slavery and sex slaves.
+When we examine Muhammad I see someone who was power hungry, incredibly ruthless and violent, and exceptionally intolerant of his enemies as well as his opponents, many of whom presented him no threat.
+We also find a man that was susceptible to the influences of magic, someone who attempted to commit suicide by hurling himself off of a cliff, had sexual relations with many women (wives), had sex with a nine year old girl, and who consented to slavery and sex slaves.
 He even exempted himself of having to adhere to the same standards as he instructed his followers to.

-2. Abdul-Rahman, M. 2009.
+1. Abdul-Rahman, M. 2009.
 The Meaning and Explanation of the Glorious Qur’an (Vol 10). p.
 630.